 3. Perfect or learn a new skill

 Yes, you might be unemployed but that doesn’t mean you have to act like it.
 In order to make the best out of being unemployed, it’s important to get in the habit of keeping yourself busy.
 Make a conscious decision to invest in yourself by learning and doing new things.
-Also, learning a new skill will not only enhance your career and it will also benefit you in many other ways.
+Also, learning a new skill will not only enhance your career, but it will also benefit you in many other ways.

 According to research, learning new skills improves your memory over time and it keeps your brain sharp and active.
 The internet offers a lot of resources when it comes to learning new things.
 You can find great videos on YouTube that will teach you how to learn various new skills.

 4. Get a side hustle

-If you are a natural talent when it comes to writing articles, designing web graphics or building websites, start looking into freelance opportunities or get involved with temporary projects.
-Also, getting a side hustle is a great way to build your personal brand and portfolio and to position yourself as an expert in your field of work.
+If you are a natural talent when it comes to writing articles, designing web graphics or creating DIY products, start looking into opportunities or get involved with temporary projects.